 The Origin of Pluto

 Following Roman mythology, there was only darkness from the beginning of time.
 Mother Earth, or Terra, found life out of this darkness.
 Terra, in turn, created Caelus: the god of the skies.
 Together, they became parents of a race of giants known as the Titans.

 From here, it gets a little more violent.
 One of the youngest Titans, Saturn, challenged his father in order to become the ruler of the universe.
-He won the battle, giving him the most prestigious title of all.
-Saturn married Ops, whereafter they went on to give birth to the first Olympian gods.
+He won the battle and married Ops, whereafter they went on to give birth to the first Olympian gods.

 But, Saturn knew out of experience that his children could challenge him at any point for the title of ruler of the universe.
 To avoid this, he swallowed each child after it was born.